Sunak meets Zelensky at G7 summit as hopes rise of Ukraine getting fighter jets

 Having hosted him on Monday in his Chequers retreat, the Prime Minister warmly welcomed Mr Zelensky to a summit meeting room in Hiroshima, where allies are discussing their support for Ukraine.

-“It was great to see you in the week,” Mr Sunak told him.
+“It was great to see you in the week,” Mr Sunak told him at the top of the informal meeting.

 Joe Biden informed his allies at the conference in Hiroshima that he will give legal authorisation to allow the American-made planes to be donated to Kyiv.